November 14, 2023

 p53 is a type of protein called a tumour suppressor made by normal cells throughout the body.
 Abnormal production of p53 protein can also be seen in many different types of precancerous conditions and cancerous tumours.

 After it is made, p53 is held in a part of the cell called the nucleus.
-Pathologists use a test called immunohistochemistry to see p53 inside cells.
+Pathologists use a test called immunohistochemistry to see this protein inside cells.
 The results of this test are used with other information to make a diagnosis.

 When examined by immunohistochemistry, p53 can show three different patterns of expression:

-Over expression or no expression of p53 can be seen in both pre-cancerous conditions and cancers.
-The gene responsible for producing the p53 protein (also called p53) is altered (mutated) is many kinds of human cancers.
-These mutations cause the p53 to be either over expressed or not expressed in cancer cells.
+Overexpression or no expression of p53 can be seen in both pre-cancerous conditions and cancers.
+The gene responsible for producing this protein (also called p53) is altered (mutated) in many kinds of human cancers.
+These mutations cause the protein to be either over-expressed or not expressed in cancer cells.

 This article was written by doctors to help you read and understand your pathology report.
 Contact us if you have questions about this article or your pathology report.
 For a complete introduction to your pathology report, read this article.